 America is the land of the free and home of the brave.
 There was a movie back in 1998 called Pleasantville.
 It was about two siblings who were trapped in a 1950’s TV show where their attempts to try to fit in and become aware of social issues.
-But what if instead of being trapped in a show where everyone was pleasant, everyone was pleasant with guns?
+But what if instead of being trapped in a show where everyone was pleasant, everyone was pleased with guns?
 This is what it felt like when playing The American Dream from Samurai Punk for the PlayStation VR and glad I got to experience it.

 When I first heard about The American Dream and saw the trailer, something drew me in.
 Was it the style, the cardboard cutouts, the comedic approach?
 Could something so amusing about the simpler times really work in VR?
 I am happy to say yes to all of this and much more.